-Fairly common in a wetland habitats from damp meadows to saltmarshes.
-Mostly inconspicuous, feeding in muddy ground by probing with its very long bill, usually near reeds or other grassy cover.
-Often not seen until flushed, when usually rises from fairly close range with rough rasping call.
+Squat, cryptically-plumaged shorebird with a very long bill.
+Inhabits a wide range of wetland habitats, from damp meadows to saltmarshes.
+Mostly inconspicuous, feeding in muddy ground by probing with its bill, usually near reeds or other grassy cover.
+Often not seen until flushed, when it usually rises from fairly close range with a rough rasping call.
 Breeding birds are more conspicuous, perching on fence posts.
-Note cryptic, stripy plumage, very long bill.
-In Asia and Australasia, beware of extremely similar Pin-tailed, Swinhoe's, and Latham's Snipes, all of which lack the white trailing edge of Common and have a slower, less erratic flight.
 In display flight, birds stoop from high overhead and produce a pulsating, bleating sound from air passing through their fanned tail.
+In Asia, beware of extremely similar Pin-tailed, Swinhoe's, and Latham's Snipes, all of which lack the white trailing edge of Common and have a slower, less erratic flight.